The Russia Investigations: Is The Endgame Now In Sight?

 Stone's acknowledgement may bring Mueller's investigation one step closer to concretely establishing that connection: Stone was communicating with Assange, who was releasing material politically helpful to the Trump campaign obtained by the GRU.

-Back in early 2017, Assange asserted that Russia was not the source of the emails WikiLeaks released, an assertion the Washington Post's Fact Checker gave "three Pinocchios" at the time.
+Back in early 2017, Assange asserted that Russia was not the source of the emails WikiLeaks released, an assertion The Washington Post's Fact Checker gave "three Pinocchios" at the time.

-Does that add up to "collusion?"
+Does that add up to "collusion"?

 The difficulty in answering the question lies in what "collusion" has come to mean in the political atmosphere inside the United States.